buenrostrolab/stimATAC_analyses_code/README.md

 # Functional Inference of Gene Regulation (FigR)

-Core code associated with the approuch outlined in our [recent preprint](https://www.biorxiv.org/content/10.1101/2021.07.28.453784v1) detailing scATAC and scRNA-seq integration worflow
+Core code associated with the approach outlined in our [recent preprint](https://www.biorxiv.org/content/10.1101/2021.07.28.453784v1) detailing gene regulatory network inference using scATAC and scRNA-seq integration

 FigR is a computational framework for supporting the integration of single cell chromatin accessibility and gene expression data to infer transcriptional regulators of target genes